Potsdam

 Potsdam's magnificent palaces and elegant gardens made it an essential UNESCO World Heritage Site since 1990.
 It is now one of the most-visited cities in Germany.

-What to do in Potsdam?
+What to Do in Potsdam?

 Potsdam is relatively small, but it has numerous architectural gems that are worth discovering.
 Some of the most interesting places to see in Potsdam are: